KELLY SAMANTHA

 Hautes-Gorges-de-la-Riviere-Malbaie National Park - (2 hour drive from Vieux Québec) - Another part of the core zones that make up the Charlevoix Biosphere Reserve, Hautes-Gorges is a series of valleys that cut deep into the rocky mountains, and multiple trails, like the legendary Acropole-des-Draveurs trail, the Riverain trail with its lookouts, or along the river via the Des Rapides trail.

 Cote-Nord - A much more interesting area than the aforementioned spots, according to some locals.
 It’s far, so definitely plan ahead for multiple days of exploration.
-Be sure not to miss the Vauréal Canyon and its legendary waterfall.
+Be sure not to miss the Vauréal Canyon and its legendary waterfall, as well as whale watching.

 Transportation: